humanloop/test/README.md

 ## Background

-A IOT company have used Humanloop to create a simple chat-bot intent classifier.
+A IoT company have used Humanloop to create a simple chat-bot intent classifier.
 Their team of in-house client servicing experts trained the model by annotating a proportion of the available data on the Humanloop Platform.

-Their data team now wish to debug the data to understand the quality of the annotation process and interrogate the model to understand it's strengths and weaknesses - all to help inform what the next steps for improving upon it might be.
+Their data team now wish to debug the data to understand the quality of the annotation process and interrogate the model's strengths and weaknesses.
+This will be used to help inform what the next steps for improving the data might be.

 **You have access to:**

 1. An API to get batch predictions and associated confidence scores from the classifier.
-2. An export of the full dataset utilized, including the training, validation and test sets.
+2. An export of the full dataset used – broken down into the training, validation and test sets.

 ## Requirements